CodeNow/devops-scripts/ansible/roles/pull_start/README.md

 Role Name
 ========

-Ansible Role to Install base_centos deps
+Ansible Role to tell a host to pull down an image and start it.

 Author Information
 ------------------

-# anandkumarpatel
+# chris neill
 ###         #